NervanaSystems/aeon/doc/source/user_guide.rst

 Configuration
 -------------

-The dataloader configuration consists of a base loader config, then individual configs for the different modalities.
-These configs are captured by a json structure, which can be created via a dictionary in python.
+The dataloader configuration consists of a base loader configuration, then individual configurations for the different modalities.
+These configurations are captured by a json structure, which can be created via a dictionary in python.
 For example,

 .. code-block:: python